tveleza2/Projects/README.md

  - My first Angular hello world.
  - An optimizer for the proper sampling to solve the numerical Rayleigh-Sommerfeld, using the Riemmann Sumation Approach.
  - A project to generate a sample from a dataset using python.

+Note: The Angular project is still under development